 Beverly Beyer serves as Senior Associate Director.
 A certified Professional Community and Economic Developer, she manages the Peace Corps Fellows program and Applied Community and Economic Development Fellows program.
 With her colleagues, Beverly brought the Peace Corps Prep program to Illinois State and an AmeriCorps program to the Stevenson Center.
 She is a returned Peace Corps Volunteer and has served with AmeriCorps and non-profit organizations.
 Beverly has a graduate certificate in project management, and she teaches grant writing.
 She serves on the board of Mid Central Community Action and volunteers with local organizations such as the Ecology Action Center.
 Beverly received the University Distinguished Service Award, the highest non-faculty award given by Illinois State.

-Dr. Brehm is an Associate Professor of Sociology.
+Dr. Brehm is a Professor of Sociology.
 In July 2011, Dr. Brehm began as Graduate Coordinator for the Department of Sociology and Anthropology.
 Her areas of specialization are natural resources/environment, community, and demography.
 Her research interests center around how communities function and what factors influence their various relationships and attitudes towards 'nature' and what those attitudes mean for both sustainable land management and broader community well-being.
 One avenue of investigation has focused on an examination of the role of natural environment amenities in community attachment and their relationship to community well-being in rural areas in the Intermountain West.
 More recently, she has focused her scholarship on research that examines the role of values, attitudes, and place attachment in the development of sustainable, watershed-scale stewardship of water quality and natural resources at the community level.
 Dr. Brehm teaches People in Places: Understanding and Developing Community, Introduction to Social Research Methods, Society and Environment, and Applied Community Project Design and Management.